lopezunwired/MVC_Splunk_REST_API/README.md

 # MVC_Splunk_REST_API

-Splunk REST API MVC App
-Visual Studio 2017 Simple Splunk REST API with MVC App
+Splunk REST API using C# in simple MVC application

 This project file is a simple MVC application to show you how easy it is to connect to a Splunk instance with the REST API.
 Be sure to set "allowremotelogin=always" in your Splunk "local" configuration file.